 KEEP YOUR COOL

-Throughout my years of travel I have learnt to stay cool.
+Throughout my years of travel I have learnt to stay cool, and just enjoy my nights at the JW Marriott El Convento Cusco.
 Always expect the unexpected like slow moving queues and traffic.
 Lay back and pick a book rather than pace up and down or shouting at the officials.
 This will not get you anywhere.
 An alternative way is to leave early for borders if you want to beat the stress.

 Always carry zip lock plastic bags to safeguard your documents and electronics.
 You don’t want to get caught on the hiking trail with your fancy gadgets only to be flooded by water.